james-aguirre/c0323-code-solutions/html-forms/html-forms-quiz-notes.md

 - What is the purpose of an HTML `form` element?
 To receive data from the user
-- Give five examples of form control elements. button, checkbox, radio, submit,  textarea
+- Give five examples of form control elements. button, checkbox, radio, submit,  textarea, input, 'fieldset
-- Give three examples of `type` attribute values for HTML `<input>` elements. label, select, button
+- Give three examples of `type` attribute values for HTML `<input>` elements. label, select, button, radio, checkbox, file
 - Is an HTML `<input>` element a block element or an inline element?
 It's an inline-block
 ## Notes